 In the afternoon, a short walk down to the banks of the Napo River to enjoy a beautiful sunset on the beaches and islands.
 Return for dinner and rest.

-PLEASE NOTE that groups of fewer than 8 participants will not be accompanied by an Adventures Abroad Tour Leader for this Amazon portion (you will be very capably looked after by lodge staff & guides).
+PLEASE NOTE that your Amazon stay will not be accompanied by an Adventures Abroad Tour Leader, during which you will be very capably looked after by lodge staff & guides (please refer to your pre-trip notes for guidance in tipping for this section).
 Please also note that the itinerary description for the next few days in the Amazon is subject to change by lodge staff and is indicative only.
 We actually routinely alternate between two similar properties for the Amazon depending on availability and other logistical considerations.
 We will update you itinerary if necessary for your chosen date.

 * As this is an early morning flight, passengers with flight routings that land in Quito late on Day 1 might consider arriving a day earlier in order to rest up and avoid a "painfully early" start on this day.